apache/cordova-plugin-splashscreen/README.md

 navigator.splashscreen.show();
 ```

-Your application cannot call `navigator.splashscreen.show()` until the app has
+Your application cannot call `navigator.splashscreen.show()` until the application has
 started and the `deviceready` event has fired.
 But since typically the splash
-screen is meant to be visible before your app has started, that would seem to
+screen is meant to be visible before your application has started, that would seem to
 defeat the purpose of the splash screen.
-Providing some configuration in
+Providing any parameters in
 `config.xml` will automatically `show` the splash screen immediately after your
-app launch and before it has fully started and received the `deviceready`
+application is launched and before it has fully started and received the `deviceready`
 event.
-For this reason, it is unlikely you need to call `navigator.splashscreen.show()` to make the splash
+For this reason, it is unlikely you will need to call `navigator.splashscreen.show()` to make the splash
-screen visible for app startup.
+screen visible for application startup.